EarthScope/GeoLab/docs/content/how_do_i/register_es_user.md

 Our list of institutions is populated by the [Research Organization Registry](https://ror.org/) but if your institution if not included, just type the full name and click on the red 'Save...' button in the box.
 If you are *not* currently affiliated with a research or education institution, type "none" in this box and then click "Save".

 Finally, click "Register" and that should complete the process.
-You will then be taken to your User homepage at https://www.earthscope.org/user/info .
-See the following link for further discussion about what other resources are available from your User homepage.
+You will then be taken to your User homepage at https://www.earthscope.org/user/info where you can see your account details and manage credentials for API access or real-time GNSS licenses.